-The word nisab means the minimum amount of property or wealth / assets that must be owned by a Muslim before s/he is obliged to start paying Zakat.
+The word nisab means the minimum amount of property or wealth / assets that must be owned by a Muslim before they are obliged to start paying Zakat.
 This minimum amount is called the nisab threshold.

 Example: Abdullah has recently started working and is paid £1,000 after one month.
 He has no debts and therefore his wealth is the full £1,000.
 The Nisab threshold at the time is £190.
 Therefore, Abdullah becomes obliged to pay Zakat as his new wealth is above the Nisab threshold.